Presidium

 Electing the Presidium

-Presidium members are usually elected from the major parties represented in the Saeima, but the Speaker may belong to a party which did not necessarily receive the majority of votes in the election.
+Presidium members are usually elected from the major parties represented in the Saeima, but the Speaker may belong to a party which has not gained the largest number of seats in the Saeima.